C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Technical Validation

-The 2D–3D registration performed well across most videos.
-However, we observed that the 3D model does not align optimally with the phantom in some cases, due to phantom manufacturing defects.
+While the registration performed well across most videos, some showed suboptimal alignment between the model and the real phantom, primarily due to phantom manufacturing defects.
 Since the true transformation for real videos is unknown, a qualitative scoring system was implemented to assess the perceived alignment between the video and the 3D model.
 The qualitative alignment assessment was performed by manually reviewing video frames overlaid with their corresponding depth maps rendered from the 3D model.

 Videos were rated on a scale of 1 to 3.
 Score 1 indicates the best alignment.
 Score 2 represents good alignment, where local phantom defects lead to minor misalignment.
 Score 3 indicates a more considerable misalignment due to manufacturing defects in the phantom.